cognitive-catalyst/WA-Testing-Tool/notebook_ws/GettingStarted.md

 https://dataplatform.cloud.ibm.com/projects/create-project

 ---
-**STEP 2.**	This Notebook uses Watson Studio project token.
+**STEP 2.**	The Notebook uses Watson Studio project token.
 In a newly created project or if your existing Watson Studio project does not already have project token setup, make sure to set that up first.

 Here are the steps: